lubuntu-team/manual/source/3/3.2/3.2.15/users_and_groups.rst

 How to Launch
 -------------
 To launch Users and Groups from the menu :menuselection:`Preferences --> LXQt settings --> Users and Groups`.
-The icon for Users and Groups is a teal circle with nondescript picture of a person.
+The icon for Users and Groups is a teal circle with nondescript picture of a person in the foreground.
 Or you can run

 .. code::